*Please Note: Old Ferry House has been updated, more images to follow soon!*

-Bedrooms: Two doubles (with king sized beds, one on ground floor, one on first floor); one twin bedroom (on the first floor) and two further attic twin rooms with coombed ceilings on the third floor (smaller rooms - great for children).
+Bedrooms: Two doubles (with king sized beds on first floor); one twin bedroom (on the first floor) and two further attic twin rooms with coombed ceilings on the third floor (smaller rooms - great for children).

-Dining Room: With a large table to seat eight, wood burning stove and dresser.
+Dining Room: With a large table to seat eight.

 Kitchen: Fridge freezer, electric cooker, toaster, kettle, dishwasher, microwave.
 Breakfast table for six.